You can import sales or forecasted sales data that you may have tracked in spreadsheets directly into Tanda.

 Why do we want a "Data Type"?

 One data stream can potentially have multiple data types in it as a way to keep your data organised in Tanda.
-A good example of this is having one data stream from a POS system which has within it both sales and transactions counts:
+A good example of this is having one data stream from a POS system, which has within it both sales and transaction counts:

 What's the difference between "+ Add my data" and "+ "Add my predicted data"?